 Alison Cherry is a natural redhead, and Cherry is her real surname.
 She is a professional photographer and spent many years working as a lighting designer for theatre, dance, and opera productions.
 She lives in Brooklyn, New York.
 Red is her first book.

-Cat Clarke is the bestselling, award-winning author of six YA novels.
+Cat Clarke is the bestselling, award-winning author of seven YA novels.
 She was born in Zambia and brought up in Edinburgh and Yorkshire, which has given her an accent that tends to confuse people.
 She lives in Edinburgh with her partner, two ninja cats and two decidedly non-ninja cocker spaniels.

 Sharon Cohen loves to explore themes of 'ancient' and 'cutting edge' and intertwines these elements into her stories.
 After graduating with a first-class science degree and a doctorate earned catching swans and studying their parasites, Sharon became a scientific writer.
 Her passion for children's fiction emerged following the birth of her first son and she completed the Open University Children's Literature course, gaining a distinction.
 She has three children and lives with her husband, an ex-international sprinter.
 THE STARMAN AND ME is her debut novel.